Complete the following steps for the given functions. c. Gra... | Channels for Pearson+

 End Behavior

 End behavior refers to the behavior of a function as the input values approach positive or negative infinity.
-For rational functions, this is determined by the degrees of the numerator and denominator.
-If the degree of the numerator is less than that of the denominator, the function approaches zero.
-Conversely, if the degrees are equal, the function approaches the ratio of the leading coefficients.
+For rational functions, this is influenced by the degrees of the numerator and denominator.
+If the degree of the numerator is less than that of the denominator, the function approaches zero; if they are equal, it approaches the ratio of their leading coefficients.
 Understanding end behavior is essential for predicting how the graph behaves far from the origin.

 Recommended video: